docsforadobe/illustrator-scripting-guide/docs/introduction/viewingTheObjectModel.md

 2. In the Visual Basic Editor, choose Tools > References.
 3. In the dialog that appears, select the check box for Adobe lllustrator CC Type Library, and click OK.
 4. Choose View > Object Browser, to display the Object Browser window.
-5. Choose "Illustrator" from the list of open libraries in the top-left pull-down menu of the Object Browser window.
+5. Choose “Illustrator” from the list of open libraries in the top-left pull-down menu of the Object Browser window.

-Several extended sample scripts are in the ``/Scripting/Sample Scripts/`` folder in your lllustrator CC installation directory.
+Several extended sample scripts are in the `/Scripting/Sample Scripts/` folder in your lllustrator CC installation directory.

-You also can view script samples and information about individual classes, objects, properties, methods, and parameters in :ref:`Illustrator Scripting Reference: VBScript <scriptingVBScript/forMoreInfo>`.
+You also can view script samples and information about individual classes, objects, properties, methods, and parameters in [Illustrator Scripting Reference: VBScript](../scriptingVBScript/forMoreInfo.md#scriptingvbscript-formoreinfo).